“How do I set reasonable goals for my LSAT prep?”

 If your score has been steadily increasing over time, set a new goal based on your most recent practice test.
 Set that goal the same way you set your initial goal: aim to decrease your incorrect answers by half.

 If your score has leveled off over the past few practice tests, think about why this may have happened.
 If it’s because you haven’t dedicated enough time to test prep or you haven’t applied a rigorous approach, you might not want to give up yet.
 Consider a course or a tutor to introduce structure and commitment to your test prep, and see whether that gets your score moving in the right direction again.
-On the other hand, if your score has levelled off despite your best efforts, it’s probably time to register for the exam.
+On the other hand, if your score has leveled off despite your best efforts, it’s probably time to register for the exam.
 Don’t keep banging your head against the test prep wall; that typically leads only to exhaustion and frustration.

 Step 4: Repeat as Necessary